monome-community/norns-community/README.md

 These conventions were designed to "just work" with how most scripts are structured today.

 READMEs are individually cached from each script's repository in the below cascading sequence.
-Simply add a README to your project at any of the following locations:
+Simply add a README to your project's `main` branch at any of the following locations:

 ```txt
 1. ./README.md